BootBlock/DriveNET/README.md

 Drive.NET is a Windows desktop automation toolkit built for agentic AI.
 It exposes .NET desktop applications built with WinForms or WinUI 3+ through Model Context Protocol (MCP), so AI agents — such as GitHub Copilot, Claude, or any MCP-compatible client — can discover processes, inspect UI trees, interact with controls, capture visual evidence, run accessibility analysis, and execute deterministic multi-step UI workflows.

+> While the Drive.NET Companion application can detect and partially analyse Flutter applications, they're not yet supported for automation.

 While Drive.NET can be used manually through its CLI, it is ideally driven by an agentic AI that can plan, observe, and react to a live desktop application in real time.
 The MCP server gives the agent a structured, tool-based interface to the full Windows UI Automation surface — no screenshots-only guessing, no pixel matching, and no code injection into the target app.

 ## What It Does